-Bee Cave vs Sycamore Springs Elementary: Identical Scores, Different Districts
+Bee Cave vs Sycamore Springs Elementary: Same Score, $65K Price Gap

-This is one of those comparisons where the top line numbers look almost interchangeable, so the decision really comes down to which district philosophy, which neighborhoods, and which long term feeder path appeals to you more.
-I sell homes in both the Lake Travis and Dripping Springs corridors, and the communities have a genuinely different feel despite sitting only about 15 miles apart along Highway 290.
+This is one of those comparisons where the top line numbers look almost interchangeable, so the real decision comes down to which district culture, which neighborhoods, and which long-term feeder path fits you.
+I sell homes in both the Lake Travis ISD and Dripping Springs ISD corridors.
+They sit about 15 miles apart along the 71 / 290 spine and the communities feel meaningfully different once you actually live in them.

 Bee Cave vs Sycamore Springs: Quick Comparison